Botanical Name: Daucus carota

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks before your average last frost date.
 Successive Sowings: Every 2 to 3 weeks for continuous bloom.

-When to Sow Inside: 4 to 6 weeks before your average last frost date.
+When to Start Inside: 4 to 6 weeks before your average last frost date.
 Roots are sensitive to disturbance; sow in biodegradable pots and transplant before the taproot becomes crowded.

 Days to Emerge: 7–21 days